-5.7.3 Recovery Procedures after Key Compromise
+5.7.3 Entity Private Key Compromise Procedures

 In the event a TrustFactory CA Private Key is Compromised, lost, destroyed or suspected to be Compromised, the following procedures shall be followed after investigation of the problem:

 - The trust anchor managers and relying parties, should be notified within 6 hours to remove the selfsigned certificates from their trust stores. - All the Subscribers who have been issued a Certificate will be notified at the earliest feasible opportunity, but within 24 hours; and - If the PKI system can be securely re-established then new Root CA or Issuing CA certificates shall be generated.